ColinSullivan1/nats-k8s/charts/nats-server/README.md

 `nats://username:password@nats-service:4222`

-Is is *HIGHLY* recommended changing the username and password.
+Is is *HIGHLY* recommended you change the username and password.
+A [bcrypted](https://github.com/nats-io/gnatsd#bcrypt) password is recommended.

 ### Resources